sobocanv/EDDIE/README.md

-# Eddie
+# EDDIE

 ## Overview

-Welcome to the Eddie repository, a linguistic corpus built from content gathered on the r/Slovenia subreddit.
+Welcome to the EDDIE repository, a linguistic corpus built from content gathered on the r/Slovenia subreddit.
 This corpus is tailored for NLP research, aiming to provide valuable insights into the language usage of Slovenian Reddit users.

 ## Table of Contents